luanillust/luanillustrates/_posts/2018-02-22-Taiwan-Kaohsiung-part-2.md

 	<img src="{{ baseurl }}/assets/luantics/P021/P021TWK72.jpg" alt="a large amount of confectionary samples to taste at the Castle of Golden Pineapple"/>
 </div>

-Only in for the (most welcome) money shakedown, we most likely missed any other offerings the place had in store - it was a large building after all.
+Only in for the (most welcome) money shakedown, it's very likely that we missed any other offerings the place had in store - it was a large building after all.

 <div class="imageset">
 	<div class="row">